-Date Time Details Sunday 16th April 1300 - 1700 Registration & Weigh-In at Mahurangi East 1730 - 1830 Community Centre.
-Official Welcome & Briefing & Mahurangi East Community Centre.
-Monday 17th April 0830 Competitors Briefing at Race Headquarters.
-0900 Crews to complete rigging checks under Beachmaster supervision.
-0915 Final inspection by Beachmaster.
-0930 Boats launch when directed by Beachmaster.
-1000 Scheduled warning signal for first race of the regatta.
-Tuesday 18th April - 0815 Sailor Briefing at Race Headquarters.
-Thursday 20th April 0845 Boats launch when directed by Beachmaster.
-0915 Scheduled first start time, racing to continue according to the race schedule.
-Friday 21st April 0815 Sailors Briefing at R Sailors Briefing at Race Headquarters.
-0915 Racing continues as per programme, no round robin 1 I
+5.1.
+Training primarily for the Australian teams is offered for 420 boat handling.
+The training slots are 0900-1200 and 1300-1600 on both Tuesday 8th October and Wednesday 9th October, Booking is essential and can be made by emailing Jamie at jamie@rayc.co.nz

-Approx will be commenced if, in the opinion of the race committee, it is unlikely to be completed (except as provided for in RRS D4.2(b) by 1500.
-However, racing may continue after this time to complete a series already commenced.
-Prizegiving & social event to take place as soon as 1630-1800 practical once boats are ashore upon completion of racing.
+Date Time Details Wednesday 9th October 1630 Informal Welcome BBQ Thursday 10th October 745-8:30 Registration RAYC (Joyce Fisher Room) 0835 Official Welcome and Competitors Briefing at RAYC (Te Kawau Room) 0930 Crews to complete rigging checks under Beachmaster supervision.
+0945 Final inspection by Beachmaster.
+1000 Boats launch when directed by Beachmaster.
+1015 Scheduled warning signal for first race of the regatta.
+Friday 11th October 0815 Sailor Briefing at RAYC.
+0845 Boats launch when directed by Beachmaster.
+0912 Scheduled first warning signal, racing to continue according to the race schedule.
+Saturday 12th October 0815 0845 0912 Sailors Briefing at RAYC.
+Boats launch when directed by Beachmaster.
+Scheduled first warning signal, racing continues as per NOR, no round robin will be commenced if, in the opinion of the race committee, it is unlikely to be completed (except as provided for in RRS D4.2(b) by 1500.
+However, racing may continue after this time to complete a series.
+1800 Prizegiving & social function to take place at RAYC (Te Kawau Room).